rokitgg/t3-onchain-app/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-As a boilerplate, it aims to provide a simple starting point for your next on-chain app.
+As a boilerplate, it aims to provide a simple starting point for your next [on-chain app](https://onchainkit.xyz/)

 ## What's next?
 How do I make an app with this?